 - If you have never talked with the LORD, never given your life to Him, then please see the article: Good News!

-When we honestly humble ourselves, opening up to Yahuwah [the LORD, the Heavenly Father], talking to Him about our hurts, our troubles and confusion, then the Holy Spirit is present and ready to reveal a remedy and a healing.
+When we honestly humble ourselves, opening up to Yahuwah [the LORD, the Heavenly Father], talking to Him about our hurts, our troubles, our shame and confusion, then the Holy Spirit is present and ready to reveal a remedy and a healing.

 But we must begin to talk to Him, and cry out to Him: